feluxe/gitsub_DEPRECATED/README.md

 I think that's pretty much all you need to know.
 It's simple but it works intuitivly well.
 Gitsub will warn you whenever something is needed.

+## `git clone`

+This heppens when you run `git clone ...` on a parent:

+-   Clone the parent repo.
+-   Clone each child repo to a temp directory.
+-   Set `HEAD` of each cloned child repo to the branch/commit that is found in the `.gitsub` file of the parent.
+-   Move files/dirs from the cloned child repos to the child repo locations in the parent.
+This will populate the parent repo with the `.git` directories of its children and all other missing files.
+-   This procedure respects the use of `.gitignore` for both parents and children.

+## `git add`

+This heppens when you run `git add ...` on a parent:

+-   Rename the `.git` dirs of all children to `.gitsub_hidden`.
+-   Run `git add ...`.
+-   Rename the `.git_hidden` dirs of all children back to `.git`.

+## `git commit`

+This heppens when you run `git commit ...` on a parent:

+-   Check if none of the children has un-commited changes.
+If children have un-commited changes, gitsub tells you to commit them first.

+## `git push`

+This heppens when you run `git push ...` on a parent:

+-   Check if all children contain no unpushed changes.
+If children have unpushed changes gitsub tells you to push them to their remote repo first.
+-   Check if all chilrden are up-to-date with their remote.
+If children are out of sync with their remote, gitsub tells you to get them beack in sync first (pull, merge, etc.).
+-   Check if parent repo is up-to-date with its remote.
+If not gitsub tells you to get it beack in sync first (pull, merge, etc.)
+-   If the above checks pass, run `git push ...`

+## `git pull`

+This heppens when you run `git pull ...` on a parent:

+-   Run `git pull ...` for the parent repo.
+-   Run

 ## Example (Walkthrough)